 Images via Pottery Barn & AD

 Grommet curtains have large metal rings punched through the top of the panel, and that’s where the rod fits through.
 This look was popular starting in the early 2000s, and I sorta think it should stay there!
-But, before I shame this style…I will say that they are easy to slide across the rod and they do have a beautifully consistent zig zag shape.
+But, before I shame this style…I will say that they are easy to slide across the rod and they do have a beautifully consistent ripple shape once they’re hung.
 But other than that, they aren’t my favorite choice.

 Images via Spiffy Spools & JWS Interiors